 - Check for dry, cracked skin and for blisters, cuts or small sores.
 Do not “pop” blisters – apply a bandage.

 - Look for corns, ingrown toenails and calluses.

 - Check for areas of redness or unusual swelling or warmth.

 Always aim for a short warm-up period prior to exercise.

 People with diabetes should wear shoes and socks at all times, even inside the house.
 Seamless socks and stockings will help avoid sores and blisters.
 Also make sure socks are clean and dry and look for materials that will help move moisture away from the skin.
 Natural-fibre socks are often most appropriate (cotton, wool or a blend).

 Shoes should be comfortable and well fitting.
 Ask the diabetes health team if padded socks or special shoes or in-soles are required.
 In some instances, orthotics may be recommended.
 Podiatrists and orthotists can provide expert advice on this and other solutions for people with diabetes.

 Whatever shoes are selected, ensure that new shoes are broken in slowly prior to being used for exercise.

 If foot problems arise, call your healthcare professional immediately.
 Small blisters or sores need to be taken care of before they turn into major complications.
-You can also contact Diabetic Foot Canada for workshops and additional resources.
+You can also check out Wounds Canada for workshops and additional resources.